bitwarden/contributing-docs/docs/getting-started/mobile/android/f-droid/index.md

 :::note

-If you need access to the production F-droid keystore and config, reach out to your manager.
+If you need access to the production F-Droid keystore and config, reach out to your manager.

 :::